LF-digitala-kanaler/LFDS/content/patterns/form-patterns/form-element-grouping.md

 As can be seen from the example, the error message is placed just below the input element, pushing the input description below it (if present at all).
+You can find the guidelines on how to write error messages in the [Writing-section](/patterns/general-patterns/writing).

 ##### Saker som ska in på sidan men inte är skrivna än: